-- 27. Exhibit 1 also contains proprietary commercial information that reflects LUMA's internal strategies, financial planning, and negotiated terms with a private developer under the ASAP program, some of which are preliminary and not yet finalized until an agreement is executed.
-These elements are the result of internal analysis and negotiation, and they are not publicly disclosed or accessible to competitors or other market participants.
-Public disclosure of these terms would reveal LUMA's negotiation posture, potentially undermining its position in future agreements with other developers. - 28.
+- 29. Exhibit 1 also contains proprietary commercial information that reflects LUMA's internal strategies, financial planning, and negotiated terms with a private developer under the ASAP program which are preliminary and not yet finalized.
+These elements are the result of internal analysis and negotiation, and they are not publicly disclosed or accessible to competitors or other market participants at this time. - 30.
+The exhibit also outlines specific commercial terms that are unique to the Sixth Participant, including provisions related to capacity, transformer utilization, and dispatch flexibility.
+These terms were developed through extensive engagement with the developer and reflect LUMA's strategic approach to accelerating capacity deployment while managing system constraints.
+Public disclosure of these terms would reveal LUMA's negotiation posture, potentially undermining its position in future agreements with other developers. - 31.
 LUMA has taken deliberate steps to protect the confidentiality of this information, including limiting access to authorized personnel, labeling the document as confidential, and restricting its distribution.
-The information derives independent economic value from its secrecy, as it provides LUMA with a commercial advantage in structuring and negotiating future agreements under the ASAP framework and future projects. - 29.
+The information derives independent economic value from its secrecy, as it provides LUMA with a commercial advantage in structuring and negotiating future agreements under the ASAP framework and future projects. - 32.
 Disclosure of this information would not only compromise LUMA's competitive position but could also disrupt ongoing commercial negotiations.
 The confidentiality designation is therefore necessary to protect the integrity of LUMA's business operations and to preserve the economic value of its proprietary strategies.